 It is a requirement that there is a daily act of worship offered for all children.
 We have a strong tradition of being fully inclusive.
-Collective worship and assembly are distinct activities.
+Collective Worship and assembly are distinct activities.
 In our schools they usually form part of the same gathering.
-The act of worship is not designated curriculum time under regulations and will not be subsumed under any part of the curriculum, including religious education.
-Responsibility for Collective Worship lies with the Governors and The Headship Team.
-All parents/carers have a right to withdraw from collective worship.
-It should be noted that it is difficult to manage withdrawal from collective worship in totality in our schools as collective worship can take place at any time during the school day and can be either a single act of worship for all children, or separate acts of worship in school groups or individuals.
-It should also be noted that prayer will not be confined to acts of collective worship.
-Our preference for dealing with withdrawal is to encourage presence, without participation, during collective worship.
-Whilst we respect parental wishes, we would also encourage discussions of any individual concerns regarding collective worship to avoid any student feeling excluded.
+The act of worship is not designated curriculum time under regulations and will not be subsumed under any part of the curriculum, including Religious Education.
+Responsibility for Collective Worship lies with the Governors and the Headship Team.
+All parents/carers have a right to withdraw their child(ren) from Collective Worship.
+It should be noted that it is difficult to manage withdrawal from Collective Worship in totality in our schools, as Collective Worship can take place at any time during the school day and can be either a single act of worship for all children, or separate acts of worship in school groups or individuals.
+It should also be noted that prayer will not be confined to acts of Collective Worship.
+Our preference for dealing with withdrawal is to encourage presence, without participation, during Collective Worship.
+Whilst we respect parental wishes, we would also encourage discussions of any individual concerns regarding Collective Worship with a member of the Headship Team.

-Please also see
+Please also see on our diocesan website: